passcod/in-the-pale-darkness-of-dawn/threads/saka.iaqa-force-sensitives-discussion.md

 Iaqa stayed silent, his head bent in contemplation.
 After a few minutes, he
 asked:

-“On last thing.
+“One last thing.
 You said years of therapy.”

 “Let me guess: nobody offered therapy to everyone.”